Government support for individuals – a summary

 - Housing allowance and Universal credit – the Chancellor has announced a boost to local housing allowance which will cover at least 30% of market rents

-- Self-employment Income Support Scheme (SEISS) – If you’re self-employed or a member of a partnership and have been adversely affected by Coronavirus you may be able to use this scheme to claim a taxable grant of 80% of your average monthly trading profits, paid out in a single instalment covering 3 months, and capped at £7,500 altogether.
+- Self-employment Income Support Scheme (SEISS) – If you’re self-employed or a member of a partnership and have been adversely affected by Coronavirus you may be able to use this scheme to claim two taxable grants.
+The first grant of up to £2,500 per month for the three months, March to May 2020.
+The second and final grant capped at £6,570 in August.
 Read more about the support available to the self-employed here.

 - The self-employed can access Universal Credit or new style Employment and Support Allowance with no floor limit – that means self-employed people can now access, in full, Universal Credit at a rate equivalent to Statutory Sick Pay for employees.